Last updated on May 11th, 2023 at 04:16 pm

 And if you are considering buying your very first vintage lingerie, you should read the ‘How to shop for vintage lingerie.
 Expert advice!’ article.

-Why I Love & Wholeheartedly Recommend Eucalan Detergent
+Why I Love & Recommend Eucalan Detergent for Washing Vintage Lingerie!

-Eucalan is a mild and non-toxic detergent perfect for hand washing wool, cashmere, silk and even lace.
+Eucalan is a mild and non-toxic detergent perfect for hand-washing wool, cashmere, silk and even lace.
 It’s also a great cleaner for delicate lingerie and beyond.
 Most importantly, it doesn’t require a rinse which saves water.
-Also, the essential oils used in Eucalan act as a fabric softener.
+The essential oils used in Eucalan act as a fabric softener.

-How to use Eucalan- the best detergent for delicates.
+How to wash vintage lingerie in Eucalan- the best detergent for delicates.

 Soak the undergarments for 15 minutes.